susosam21/susosam21/README.md

 - 👋 Hi, I’m Sarah
 - 👀 I’m interested in Learning All About Software Development
-- 🌱 I’m currently learning Python, Django
+- 🌱 I’m currently learning Python, Django, C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sweetsusosam@gmail.com